space Skip to main content

 Effects on Public Service Loan Forgiveness (PSLF) Applicants:

-• Borrowers with at least one approved PSLF form will begin to see their PSLF counts adjusted in Fall 2023.
+• Borrowers with at least one approved PSLF form began to see their PSLF counts adjusted in Fall 2023.

 • Borrowers who consolidate will have their PSLF counts temporarily reset to zero, and these counts will begin adjusting in Fall 2023.

-• PSLF counts will continue to be adjusted each month until the IDR counts for all federally held FFELP and Direct Loans are adjusted in 2024.
+• IDR and PSLF counts were adjusted for all federally held FFELP and Direct Loans by December 2024.

-• After the adjustment in 2024, all periods credited toward IDR will also be credited toward PSLF for eligible loans and periods where the borrower certifies public service employment.
+• All periods credited toward IDR will also be credited toward PSLF for eligible loans and periods where the borrower certifies public service employment.

 • If you’ve applied or will apply for PSLF and certify your employment, you may see the benefits of this adjustment to your qualifying payment count.

-• These changes will be applied automatically, to all PSLF-eligible Direct Loans, including consolidated and unconsolidated parent PLUS loans.
+• These changes were applied automatically to all PSLF-eligible Direct Loans, including consolidated and unconsolidated Parent PLUS loans.

 • If you believe you might benefit, use the PSLF Help Tool to certify periods of employment and track your progress toward forgiveness.

-• Borrowers who have commercially or federally held FFEL loans and who apply to consolidate those loans into Direct Consolidation Loans by June 30, 2024, will also get PSLF credit under the payment count adjustment.
+• Borrowers with commercially or federally held FFEL loans needed to apply to consolidate those loans into Direct Consolidation Loans by June 30, 2024, to get PSLF credit under the payment count adjustment.

 Learn more and read the Q&A on the Payment Count Adjustment page.